interuss/dss/deploy/operations/ci/aws-1/README.md

 # AWS-1 CI deployment

-This module deploys a Kubernetes cluster to AWS.
+This module deploys a DSS to a Kubernetes cluster in AWS.
+It is primarily by our [CI](../../../../.github/workflows/dss-deploy.yml).
+See [test.sh](test.sh) for the complete list of actions.

 ## Terraform state